 We donate one.

-Through our Mission Giving program we provide grants to social service agencies whose primary focus is to “meet basic human need” (food, clothing, shelter, employment, education and justice).
+Through our Mission Giving program, we provide grants to social service agencies whose primary focus is to “meet the basic human need” (food, clothing, shelter, employment, education, and justice).
 We support agencies where a small grant will make a significant impact on the organization and its clients.

 The organizations receiving recent support are listed below.

 A Just Harvest